 The key difference between gross income and net income is that gross income refers to the income which is left over to the company after deducting the cost of the goods sold from the revenue earned by the company, whereas, Net income refers to the amount left as the earning in the organization after deducting all the expenses in the organization including other expenses such as dividends etc from the gross income.

-If you’re a new investor or you’re just trying to understand the financial accounting, you must know the difference between gross income vs net income.
+If you’re a new investor or you’re just trying to understand the financial accounting, you must know the difference between gross and net income.

 In simple terms, we can calculate gross income by deducting the cost of goods sold from the net sales; whereas, we can compute net income by deducting all types of operational, general, administrative expenses (plus adding different sources of income).

-To understand the difference between the gross income vs net income, we need to look at the income statement of a company.
+To understand the difference between them, we need to look at the income statement of a company.

 - In the income statement, the first item is gross sales.
 Gross sales are the product of price per unit of product sold and the quantity of the product sold.
 From gross sales, we deduct the sales discount or the sales returns (if any).
 And then we get net sales.

 - From net sales, we deduct the cost of goods sold.
 And here, we get the figure of gross income or gross profit.
 Gross profit is an important measure; because gross profit tells us a figure that’s closer to the profit from operations.

 - If we deduct operating expenses from the gross income, we get the operating income.
 We also call it EBIT (Earnings before interest & taxes).
 From EBIT, then we deduct the interest expenses and taxes to arrive at net income.
 Net income is a culmination of profits from operations and profits from other sources (for few businesses there’re other sources of income as well other than the income from operations).

 Gross Income vs Net Income Infographics